th-otto/MagicOnLinux/README.md

 You might replace CMAKE_BUILD with "Debug" or omit this parameter.

-Alternatively you can put your Atari root file system (drive C:) and kernel (MagicMacX.OS) anywhere configure the emulator accordingly.
+Alternatively you can put your Atari root file system (drive C:) and kernel (MagicMacX.OS) anywhere and configure the emulator accordingly.

 # How To Run

 Run the application with magiclinux/build/magiclinux.

 Use parameter "-h" or "--help" for an explanation of the parameters.

-Use parameter "-open_conf" to open the parameter file in the gnome-text-editor.
-If you prefer a different editor, modify main.cpp accordingly.

-Use parameter "-rewrite_conf" to overwrite the existing configuration with a default file.

 Source files for the Atari code (MagiC kernel and applications) are also available in their respective repository, see below.